Dasonk/future/README.md

 future
 ==========

-The `future` package is a convenience package meant to load the necessary other futureXXX packages.
+The `future` package is a convenience package meant to load the necessary other futureX.Y packages.
 These other packages essentially provide the best approximations to the functions introduced in specific versions of R so that users stuck with older versions of R can still have access to some of these nicer functions.

 ## Installation